caracatrepa/caracatrepa.github.io/docs/week1/seven-myths.md

 **Truth:** This myth is rooted in the image of meditation as an esoteric practice reserved only for saints, holy men, and spiritual adepts.
 In reality, when you receive instruction from an experienced, knowledgeable teacher, meditation is easy and fun to learn.
 The techniques can be as simple as focusing on the breath or silently repeating a mantra.
-One reason why meditation may seem diffi- cult is that we try too hard to concentrate, we're overly attached to results, or we're not sure we are doing it right.
+One reason why meditation may seem difficult is that we try too hard to concentrate, we're overly attached to results, or we're not sure we are doing it right.
 In our experience at the Chopra Center, learning meditation from a qualified teacher is the best way to ensure that the process is enjoyable and you get the most from your practice.
 A teacher will help you understand what you're experiencing, move past common roadblocks, and